Learn

 But you don't have just one credit report.
 There are several credit reporting agencies that independently track your credit history and report your information.
 So the information on one bureau's credit report could be slightly different than another.

 That's why checking your credit report is so important.
-If there are negative entries, errors, or fraudulent activity on one or more of your reports, it can cause your credit score to suffer.2 This will make it difficult to get approved for new credit.
-And if you are approved with errors on your credit report, you'll pay higher interest rates.
-A poor credit score can also affect your ability to rent an apartment, get a job, or open a cell phone account.3 It can also impact your car insurance rate.4
+If there are negative entries, errors, or fraudulent activity on one or more of your reports, it can cause your credit score to suffer.
+Your credit score can affect your ability to rent an apartment, get a mortgage, auto loan, or credit card, and also determine the interest rate and credit limit you receive.2 It can also impact your car insurance rate.3

 Though there are a ton of websites that claim to offer credit reports for free, there's only one that's federally authorized to do so.
-That site is annualcreditreport.com.5 Through this website, you used to be able to request your credit report from all three major credit bureaus — Experian, Equifax, and TransUnion — once per year at no cost.
-But now, due to the increased risk of fraud during COVID-19, these three credit bureaus are now offering free weekly credit reports through April 2021.
+That site is AnnualCreditReport.com.4 Through this website, you used to be able to request your credit report from all three major credit bureaus — Experian, Equifax, and TransUnion — once a year at no cost.
+You may also check your reports online each week at no additional cost.

 This content is general in nature and does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.